 • Dental treatment

-• Balance of cost and cover
+• Moderate cost and cover balance

 How Breed Affects Dog Insurance Premiums